grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/export-alerting-resources/index.md

 ### Export templates

-Grafana currently doesn't offer an Export UI for notification templates, unlike other Alerting resources presented in this documentation.
+Grafana currently doesn't offer an Export UI or [Export endpoint](#export-api-endpoints) for notification templates, unlike other Alerting resources presented in this documentation.

 However, you can export it by manually copying the content template and title directly from the Grafana UI.